Blue Ridge (dishware): Collecting

-Although the plant closed in 1957, Blue Ridge dishware remained a popular collectors' item throughout the 1960s and 1970s.
+Although the plant closed in 1957, Blue Ridge dishware remained a popular collector's item throughout the 1960s and 1970s.
 In the early 1980s, the Blue Ridge Collectors Club was formed in Erwin, and began documenting the 4,000 or so patterns used by Southern Potteries over the years.
 The pottery plant did not produce open stock, but only made pieces to order.
 Patterns were numbered and some patterns were exclusive, for example Sears, and Quaker Oats.
 Pattern names were given to pieces as the newly re-discovered patterns were documented in the two major guide books, Ruffin and Newbound.

 The plant would gladly accept small orders, perhaps for as few as two dozen pieces.
 The Erwin Kiwanis club had special plates made for one Christmas dinner.
 The china pieces, stamped with "Blue Ridge Handpainted Underglaze" or a similar variation, are the most popular items among Blue Ridge collectors.
 Pieces with patterns showing people, animals, or farm scenes are also popular (most pieces show floral patterns).

 After lunch-time pieces, the rarest Blue Ridge pieces are limited edition artist-signed pieces, among them the "turkey hen" and "turkey gobbler" platters and the Paul Revere character jug.
 One of the most well-known Blue Ridge artists was chief designer and Erwin native Lena Watts.
 Other Southern Potteries artists who are known to have signed Blue Ridge pieces include Mae Garland, Frances Kyker, Ruby Hart, Nelsene Calhoun, Mildred Broyles, Alleene Miller, Louise Guinn, and Mildred Banner.